 BIO

 Alma Esperanza Cunningham is a choreographer, mother, and public school teacher based in San Francisco.
 Her work explores the complexity and nuances of identity through abstraction, memory, and sensation.
-As a feminist, queer, bicultural second-generation Latina artist, Alma creates dances that are grounded in personal narrative and informed by a deep engagement with form, image, and the body’s capacity to speak beyond words.
+As a feminist bicultural second-generation Latina artist, Alma creates dances that are grounded in personal narrative and informed by a deep engagement with form, image, and the body’s capacity to speak beyond words.

 While living in New York, her choreography was presented at Movement Research, Joyce SoHo, Dixon Place, and Dance Theater Workshop’s Fresh Tracks (Lively Arts).
 In San Francisco, her work has been featured at ODC Theater, Cowell Theater, Z Space, and Yerba Buena Gardens.
 She has held residencies at ODC, Margaret Jenkins’s CHIME, CUNY Purchase Dance Initiative, and Safehouse Arts’ AIRspace.